shanemaiolo/cordova-plugin-background-geolocation/README.md

     bgGeo.configure(callbackFn, failureFn, {
         url: 'http://only.for.android.com/update_location.json', // <-- Android ONLY:  your server url to send locations to
         params: {
             auth_token: 'user_secret_auth_token',       // <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
             foo: 'bar'                                  // <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
         },
         headers: {                                      // <-- Android ONLY:  Optional HTTP headers sent to your configured #url when persisting locations
             "X-Foo": "BAR"
         },
         desiredAccuracy: 10,
         stationaryRadius: 20,
         distanceFilter: 30,
-        notificationTitle: 'Background tracking', // <-- android only, customize the title of the notification
+        notificationTitle: 'Background tracking',       // <-- Android ONLY:  customize the title of the notification
-        notificationText: 'ENABLED', // <-- android only, customize the text of the notification
+        notificationText: 'ENABLED',                    // <-- Android ONLY:  customize the text of the notification
         activityType: 'AutomotiveNavigation',
-        debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
+        debug: true,                                    // <-- Enable this hear sounds for background-geolocation life-cycle.
-        stopOnTerminate: false // <-- enable this to clear background location settings when the app terminates });
+        stopOnTerminate: false,                         // <-- Enable this to clear background location settings when the app terminates
+        locationKey: 'location',                        // <-- Android ONLY:  The key used in params for the location object
+        locationTemplate: "jsontokener_valid_string"    // <-- Android ONLY:  A JSONTokener (RFC 4627) encoded string that uses {{}} for token substitution
+    });

     // Turn ON the background-geolocation system.
 The user will be tracked whenever they suspend the app.